 Drugmakers hiking prices for more than 700 medications, including Ozempic and Mounjaro

-Pharmaceutical companies are hiking prices for more than 700 medications, including popular weight-loss drugs Ozempic and Mounjara, industry research shows.
+Pharmaceutical companies are hiking prices for more than 700 medications, including popular weight-loss drugs Ozempic and Mounjaro, industry research shows.

 The average price increase at year start was about about 4.5%, the analysis from 46 Brooklyn found.
 That represents a slightly slower pace compared with the five prior years, when drug prices rose about 5% each year on average, the data shows.